-Beyond their stern reputation, you may be surprised to know that German Shepherds can be affectionate too.
-The most common affection signs include staying by your side, licking and sleeping close to you.
+The most common signs of German shepherd affection include staying by your side, licking, and sleeping close to you.
 Given how loyal they are, they can form a special bond with their owners.

 Are German Shepherds very affectionate?